caproto/caproto/doc/source/api.rst

         a unique identifer for this instance: :data:`((host, port), priority)`

-    .. attribute:: command_queue

-        A queue where incoming Commands are put, to be read out by calling :meth:`next_command` or :meth:`async_next_command`

     .. automethod:: send
     .. automethod:: recv
-    .. automethod:: next_command
-    .. automethod:: async_next_command
     .. automethod:: disconnect
     .. automethod:: new_channel_id
     .. automethod:: new_subscriptionid